 What are the Covid variants and will vaccines still work?

-A new version of Covid looks different to the virus vaccines were designed to fight.
+A new Covid variant has emerged that looks worryingly different to the one vaccines were designed to fight.

 More in www.bbc.co.uk